-- To understand why the various statement and obligations of the Catalyst Defendants relating to Callidus are false and defamatory to West Face and Boland, it is necessary to understand what the Catalyst Defendants allege West Face has done. - Callidus holds itself out as an alternative business lender.
+- 67. 60.
+To understand why the various statement and obligations of the Catalyst statements and allegations of the Counterclaim Defendants relating to Callidus are false and defamatory to West Face and Boland, as well as why and how the Counterclaim Defendants acted with malice in making, disseminating, or causing to be made or disseminated the statements and allegations in question, it is necessary to understand what the Catalyst Defendants allege West Face has done.
+This sequence of events is another principal reason why the Catalyst Defendants initiated, orchestrated and implemented their unlawful conspiracy, as described herein, and acted with malice in doing so. - 61.
+Callidus holds itself out as an alternative business lender.
 Callidus makes business loans with limited or no financial covenants, purports to secure its loans against the most liquid assets of its borrowers, and claims to charge extraordinary interest rates in the range of 18 to 20%.
 Callidus can properly be described as a "lender of last resort", as its borrowers would not pay the high interest rates and fees charged by Callidus if more traditional (and less expensive) forms of debt financing were available to them.
-As a result, Callidus's borrowers are often in, or on the verge of, some form of financial distress or difficulty. - 62.
+As a result, Callidus's borrowers are often in, or on the verge of, some form of financial distress or difficulty.

+69. 62.
 Callidus was wholly-owned by funds managed by Catalyst until April 2014, when Callidus conducted an initial public offering ("IPO") of a portion of its shares.
-The IPO resulted in the ownership interest held by Catalyst's funds being reduced from 100% to approximately 66%. - 63.
-Callidus offered a portion of its shares to the public in its IPO at \$14 per share.
-However, almost immediately after its IPO Callidus's share price began to rise.
+The IPO resulted in the ownership interest held by Catalyst's funds being reduced from 100% to approximately 66%.

+53. Callidus offered a portion of its shares to the public in its IPO at \$14 per share.
+However, almost immediately after its IPO-\Callidus's share price began to rise.
 By mid-August 2014, its shares were trading at over \$20 per share-a significant premium to their IPO price and an even greater premium to their book value based on the assets and liabilities reported in Callidus's public disclosure.